himynameisubik/Kalm-support/README.md

 2. Reinstall the stock Weather, Calendar and/or Reminders app from the App Store.

 4. Make sure to manually add a location to your Weather app.
 Don't worry it will still take your location services location if you have it enabled.
-If you're using location services for the weather, make sure to enable it for App (iOS 14: & Widgets) here: ```Settings → Privacy → Location Services → Weather → While using the App (iOS 14: or Widgets)``` <br />*If you are using an iPad with iPad OS please make sure to use the Weather Widget to have the Kalm weather option working properly!*
+If you're using location services for the weather, make sure to enable it for App (iOS 14: & Widgets) here:<br /> ```Settings → Privacy → Location Services → Weather → While using the App (iOS 14: or Widgets)``` <br /><br />*If you are using an iPad with iPad OS please make sure to use the Weather Widget to have the Kalm weather option working properly!*

 3. Reinstall the latest version of Kalm from [Chariz](https://chariz.com/buy/kalm).

-5. Try disabling <ins>all (!)</ins> Tweaks except Kalm in iCleaner to check if there is a conflicting tweak.
+5. Try disabling **all (!)** Tweaks except Kalm in iCleaner to check if there is a conflicting tweak.

 6. Try removing the Kalm preferences file ```hi.my.name.is.ubik.kalm.plist``` in ```/var/mobile/Library/Preferences``` and respring.

-7. Try re-jailbreaking.
+7. Try restarting your device and jailbreak again.

 8. Please search for [already existing](https://github.com/himynameisubik/Kalm-support/issues) and [closed issues](https://github.com/himynameisubik/Kalm-support/issues?q=is%3Aissue+is%3Aclosed) before opening a new one and provide your information there.